breser/git2consul/readme.md

 - `systemctl status git2consul` to check that the service is running properly.

-The logs are stored in syslog by default, to check logs just do `journalctl -u git2consul`
+The logs are stored in syslog by default, to check the logs just do `journalctl -u git2consul`

 The service assumes that consul is running on the machine with the default port(8500).

+Tested only on jessie.

 #### Clients